Build your future with a career in civil construction

 Videos courtesy of Construction Training Fund.

 Working in the civil construction industry, you’ll be part of an industry building transformational infrastructure that improves our quality of life.
 Below are just a few of those great infrastructure projects that you could be part of.
-These projects were the finalists in the 2019 CCF WA Earth Awards, our industry’s annual celebration of excellence in infrastructure project delivery.
+The projects in the videos below were the finalists in the 2024 CCF WA Earth Awards, our industry’s annual celebration of excellence in infrastructure project delivery.

 Can't find what you're looking for?
 Search here ...